-GlobeMed at the University of Texas - Austin partners with Wuqu' Kawoq in Tecpan, Guatemala to support clean water access programs.
+GlobeMed at the University of Texas - Austin partners with Wuqu' Kawoq in Tecpan, Guatemala to support sexual reproductive health education.

 GlobeMed at UT - Austin + Wuqu' Kawoq

 GlobeMed at the University of Texas – Austin | Austin, Texas

 Wuqu’ Kawoq | Tecpan, Guatemala

 Wuqu’ Kawoq is especially skilled in the diagnosis and treatment of cervical cancer, which is a leading cause of death in Guatemala.

 Wuqu’ Kawoq is a non-governmental organization that provides quality healthcare to some of Guatemala’s most impoverished communities.
 Wuqu’ Kawoq’s approach is particularly important in their environment as they address and attempt to overcome cultural barriers to health, such as language and access.
 They are able to fuse medicine and their solutions to these healthcare hindrances to become “the first and only health organization in Guatemala that provides high-quality healthcare in Mayan languages”.
 Wuqu’ Kawoq has a diverse team of physicians, doctors, linguistics, and community health care workers that helps respectfully and sustainably contribute to the huge impact they have in the many communities they serve.

 Over one-third of indigenous women in Guatemala have no access to health and family planning services.
 In order to increase access to family planning services, with an emphasis on long-acting reversible contraceptive methods and patient education, GlobeMed at the University of Texas at Austin is supporting contraceptive education and resources that will be facilitated by bilingual auxiliary nurses who speak both Spanish and Mayan.
 Nurses will counsel women on their birth control options and sexual health, and provide women with the method of their choosing.